The Rise of Language Models in Mining Software Repositories: A Survey: Applications of Language Models in MSR

+Prediction is the least represented application type and is concentrated entirely on estimating whether code changes are likely to require reviewer intervention.
+Li et al.~\cite{2025-21-2} predict whether a change is ready for acceptance or likely to require a review comment, helping reviewers prioritize changes that deserve more attention.
+Lu et al.~\cite{2025-21-4} address a closely related task by predicting whether an individual diff hunk requires review before generating comments or refining the code.
+Lin et al.~\cite{2025-97-1} use CCT5 to predict code-change quality, treating the presence of review comments as an indication that a change may require attention.

-\begin{response}{Answer to RQ$_1$: What types of applications are supported by LMs in MSR studies?} LMs are applied across eight application types in MSR research: classification (32.8\%), generation (22.9\%), extraction (15.3\%), detection (13\%), assessment (5.3\%), enhancement (4.6\%), retrieval (3.8\%), and prediction (2.3\%).
+\begin{response}{Answer to RQ$_1$: What types of applications are supported by LMs in MSR studies?} The use of LMs in MSR can be broadly categorized into eight application types.
+Classification dominates the literature (38.4\%), followed by generation (21.1\%), detection (15.1\%), and extraction (14.3\%).
+By contrast, enhancement (3.9\%), assessment (3.9\%), retrieval (2.2\%), and prediction (1.1\%) are comparatively underexplored.
 These applications manifest in two complementary ways.
-As main contributions (85 out of 131 applications), LMs directly produce artefacts or insights, predominantly through classification, generation, and detection, which together account for 80\% of cases and are most often applied to code review artefacts and issue reports.
-As enabling contributions (46 out of 131), LMs function as data-shaping components that transform heterogeneous repository traces into structured representations for subsequent MSR analyses, primarily through extraction, detection, and classification. \end{response}
+As main contributions (156 out of 279 applications), LMs directly produce artifacts or insights, predominantly through classification, generation, and detection, which together account for 84\% of cases and are most often applied to code review artifacts and issue reports.
+As enabling contributions (123 out of 279), LMs function as data-shaping components that transform heterogeneous repository traces into structured representations for subsequent MSR analyses, primarily through extraction, classification, and detection. \end{response}